Net Promoter Score: Detailed Guide + Calculation Tips

 2. Risk predictor

 NPS is about understanding the present and predicting the future.
 A steady increase in passives, even if detractors are not rising, could signal a potential slide into indifference.
 On the other hand, detractors are disproportionately responsible for spreading negative word-of-mouth — which is a significant risk.
-Bain and Company, in fact, claim them to be the cause of more than 80% of the negative publicity a brand receives.
+Bain and Company, in fact, claim that detractors are the cause of more than 80% of the negative publicity a brand receives.
 This foresight allows businesses to act pre-emptively, perhaps by introducing fresh engagement strategies or by re-evaluating what the evolving customer base seeks.

 3. Strategic decision support